Why Stopping Climate Change?

-Electrify everything possible, replace coal with nuclear, replace oil and natural gas with equivalent CO2-eutral Biosynfuels.
+HOW?
+Electrify everything possible, replace coal with nuclear, replace oil and natural gas fuels with equivalent cellulosic CO2-neutral biosynfuels.

-The less we have to change, the quicker, cheaper, and better.
-The less our lives will be impacted by things we do not want.
+The less we have to change to stop Climate Change, the quicker, cheaper, and better.
+The less our lives will be impacted by changes we do not want and can't afford.

-Our fuel's CO2 is altering Planet Earth's weather - effectively forever - and, whether we like it or not, we have to alter our fuels.
+Since fossil fuel's CO2 is altering Planet Earth's weather - effectively forever - we have to de-fossilize our fuels to begin re-stabilizing the environment.

 Here is one group's estimate of how much longer affordable fossil fuel deposits will last:

 Most energy experts agree renewables such as windmills and solar cells cannot fill the entire energy gap the loss of fossil fuels will create.